dalilahbiamby/FashionMNIST_MNIST_Experiments/README.md

      be rerun and will continue from the last saved point.)
 3. Run the setup cells (1–5) before any experiment cell.
 Experiment cells 6–10 are independent of each other.
+4. Cells 1 through 9 are in a file loaded from Google Colab named: Dense_Sparse_Experiments.ipynb
+5. Cell 10 in a seperate file loaded from Google Colab named: Dense_Sparse_HOP_Experiments.ipynb

 Datasets (Fashion-MNIST, MNIST) are downloaded automatically through `keras.datasets`.